 - Rigorous academic curriculum

-- Competitive academic performance record, typically in the top decile of graduating class
+- Competitive academic performance record, typically in the top decile of your graduating class

 - Highly engaged in extracurriculars with consistent leadership, citizenship, and community service